karanja-simon/blog/load-testing-apis-jmeter-gui.md

 ##### Globalizing our API access token

 Now that we have the token, we need a way of sharing it with the other threads that we will create shortly.
 First, let's extract the token from the response.
-We will a *Post Processor* to that, specifically the *JSON Extractor* post processor.
+We will need a *Post Processor* for this, specifically the *JSON Extractor* post processor.
 Right click on your *HTTP Request*, mine is *Login Request* then *Add > Post Processor > JSON Extractor*.
 Fill it like so:-

 ![JSON Extractor](/images/blog/jmeter/06.png)